fuzzygroup/wayfarer/docs/index.md

 * Need to take screenshots
 * Want to use a job queue and make work happen later
 * Like OOP and testability
-* Want Bloom filters!
+* Want in-memory and Redis-backed frontiers, tries and Bloom filters
-* Want Redis support
 * Value a small foot-print and thorough documentation

 … then you've come to the right place!